 - Combine the almond flour, coconut flour, baking soda, and salt in a medium-size bowl.
 Stir until evenly mixed.

 - Place ½ cup of the coconut oil and the coconut sugar in a large bowl and mix until combined.
-Add the eggs, vanilla, orange zest, orange juice, and water and stir until smooth.
+Add the eggs, vanilla, orange zest, orange juice, and stir until smooth.

 - Add the dry ingredients to the wet ingredients and stir well, making sure no dry spots remain.